DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

 \subsubsection{Self-supervised Contrastive Triplet Loss for Target Domain ($\mathcal{L}_{\text{SelfCont}}$)}

 For the target domain, we employ a self-supervised contrastive approach using triplet loss~\cite{schroff2015facenet}, designed to ensure that the anchor window is closer to a positive window than to a negative window by a specified margin.
-The self-supervised triplet loss formula is shown in equation (\ref{eq:loss_self}):
+The anchor is assumed to be normal, following the standard TSAD assumption that the majority of the data is normal, as anomalies are rare by nature.
+The self-supervised triplet loss formula is shown in Equation (\ref{eq:loss_self}):